chalatz/excursions/pages/info/reviews.md

 reviews:
 - year: "2022"
   text: |-
+    Nick, thank you for arranging the fantastic tour.
+You were brilliant in your help!
+All the best.
+Jim G. (May 27th) Fort Lauderdale Florida USA

     Nicholas, We enjoyed our too brief time in Rhodes and the excellent tour and service provided by Manuel.
 Thank you for helping provide a great experience.
 Gary O. (May 23rd) McKinney, Texas, U.S.A.

     Nicholas thank you and Stamos for making Rhodes our most memorable stop.
 We will definitely recommend your company to anyone visiting your beautiful island of Rhodes.
 Warm Regards and Best wishes for a Successful Summer!
 Doug H., Denise C., Robert and Chris V. (May 20th) USA